close notification

 Who provides ABA therapy?

-ABA therapy is generally provided by a team of trained clinicians, including a BCBA (Board Certified Behavior Analyst), a program supervisor, and several behavior therapists.
+ABA therapy is generally provided by a team of trained clinicians, including a BCBA (Board Certified Behavior Analyst) and several behavior therapists.
 The BCBA generally oversees your child’s program, completes the assessment of your child, creates a skill acquisition and/or behavior intervention plan, and works with your insurance provider to get authorization for your child’s program.
-A program supervisor is considered a mid-level provider; they implement the plan created by the BCBA and provide guidance to the behavior therapists.The behavior therapists work directly with your child to implement the treatment plan during therapy sessions.
+Some health plans also provide funding for a mid-level program supervisor; they implement the plan created by the BCBA and provide additional guidance to the behavior therapists.
+Behavior therapists (also called behavior technicians) work directly with your child to implement their treatment plan during therapy sessions.

 Where does ABA therapy happen?